eyra/port/README.md

     - [props.py](src/framework/processing/py/port/api/commands.py): Defines property objects for pages and prompts

 ## Code instructions

+These instructions give you some pointers on things you might like to change or add to Port.

 <details>
 <summary>Change copy (texts shown on the web pages)</summary>